allegheny-college-cmpsc-105-spring-2024/resto-elizabethschawl/_explorations/review1.md

 destinations.
 Need a drunken noodles dish from this place!
 Want to see more from this place, and what their menu might evolve into.
 Want to see a drink menu and more locations!
 Very satisfied with my experience.
-Have been recommending to my friends at work and want this to cater my office/work. '
+Have been recommending to my friends at work and want this to cater my office/work.

+## Site Reviewed

 - https://allegheny-college-cmpsc-105-spring-2024.github.io/resto-Faarisc/